dickwolff/Export-To-Ghostfolio/README.md

 Run `npm install` to install all required packages.

-The repository contains a sample `.env` file.
-Rename this from `.env.sample`.
+The repository contains a sample configuration file.
+Rename this from `.env.sample` to `.env`.

 - Put your export file path in the `INPUT_FILE` variable.
 This has to be relative to the root of the project.
 - Put the Ghostfolio account name where you want your transactions to end up at in `GHOSTFOLIO_ACCOUNT_ID`